Scenario Model Predictive Control for Data-based Energy Management in Plug-in Hybrid Electric Vehicles: Scenario Model Predictive Control

 where $\alpha_2(x) > 0$ $\forall x \in \textrm{dom}(\alpha_2 )$, and

 where $\beta_2(x) > 0$ $\forall x \in \textrm{dom}(\beta_2 )$.
-When in operation, the steps required at each MPC update to obtain the convex formulation as presented in \cite{CDC2018} can be summarized as follows: \begin{enumerate} \item The predicted values of engine state, $\sigma_k$, braking power, $P_{brk,k}$, and gear selection, $r_k$, are determined using the external control strategy for all $k \in \{ 0, \dots , N-1 \}$. \item The predicted values of powertrain output power, $p_k$, are determined using a similar form of \eqref{eqn::pwtn_output} for all $k \in \{0, \dots, N-1 \}$. \item The set $\mathcal{P}$ is defined as the subset of values of ${0, \dots, N-1}$ where the engine is switched on, i.e.
+Then, at each MPC update when in operation, the following steps are taken to obtain the convex formulation as presented in \cite{CDC2018}: \begin{enumerate} \item The predicted values of engine state, $\sigma_k$, braking power, $P_{brk,k}$, and gear selection, $r_k$, are determined using the external control strategy for all $k \in \{ 0, \dots , N-1 \}$. \item The predicted values of powertrain output power, $p_k$, are determined using a similar form of \eqref{eqn::pwtn_output} (i.e. indexed by $k$ instead of $t$) for all $k \in \{0, \dots, N-1 \}$. \item The set $\mathcal{P}$ is defined as the subset of values of ${0, \dots, N-1}$ where the engine is switched on, i.e.

-\item The predicted values of engine speed, $\omega_{eng,k}$, and motor speed, $\omega_{em,k}$, are determined for all $k \in \{0, \dots, N-1 \}$ using a similar form of \eqref{equation::rotational_speed}. \item The predicted rate of fuel consumption, $\dot{m}_{f,k} \in \mathbb{R}$, and battery output power, $P_{c,k} \in \mathbb{R}$, are defined by the quadratic functions
+\item The predicted values of engine speed, $\omega_{eng,k}$, and motor speed, $\omega_{em,k}$, are determined for all $k \in \{0, \dots, N-1 \}$ using a similar form of \eqref{equation::rotational_speed}. \item The predicted rate of fuel consumption, $\dot{m}_{f,k} \in \mathbb{R}_+$, and battery output power, $P_{c,k} \in \mathbb{R}$, are defined by the quadratic functions

 where $\alpha_{i,k} := \alpha_i (\omega_{eng,k})$ and $\beta_{i,k} := \beta_i (\omega_{em,k}),$ for all $i \in \{0,1,2\}$ and $k \in \{0, \dots, N-1 \}$. \item The open circuit voltage and resistance of the battery, $V_k$ and $R_k$, are assumed to be fixed \emph{a priori} and not considered as part of the optimization (for small variations in battery SOC it can be effective to set $(V_k, R_k) = (V(t), R(t))$ for all $k \in \{0, \dots, N-1 \}$). \item The predicted rate of battery depletion, $u_k \in \mathbb{R}$, is defined as equal to the function